 Grant and his guides reached their destination on the 100th anniversary of the first explorers to travel to the South Pole.
 Facing brutal elements, demanding topography and presumed physical limitations are just some of the challenges they faced along the journey.

-With this inspirational documentary, The Push team hopes to inspire people in all walks of life to achieve the seemingly insurmountable in their life, to push their own everyday limits, and to live their ultimate potential.
+With this inspirational documentary, THE PUSH continues to inspire people in all walks of life to achieve the seemingly insurmountable, to push their own everyday limits, and to live their ultimate potential.